Relationship Advice

 “Daddy Issues” Isn’t Just a Meme

-• Getting super anxious when someone pulls away
+• Becoming anxious or unsettled when someone pulls away

-• Wanting love but pushing people away at the same time
+• Wanting closeness while also pushing people away

 How “Daddy Issues” Show Up in Relationships